Woolworths (South Africa): Good Business Journey

 Launched in 2007, the Good Business Journey set specific public sustainability targets for the company.
-It also aims to ensure a consistent approach to addressing sustainability issues across its global supply chain, as part of Woolworths’ declared ambition to be the most sustainable retailer in the Southern Hemisphere.
+It also aims to ensure a consistent approach to addressing sustainability issues across its global supply chain, as part of Woolworths' stated ambition to be the most sustainable retailer in the Southern Hemisphere.

-In 2016, the company introduced its GBJ 2020 goals, which included integrating the programme into the Group’s Australian businesses – now accounting for over forty per cent of turnover.
+In 2016, the company introduced its GBJ 2020 goals, which included integrating the programme into the Group's Australian businesses – now accounting for over forty percent of turnover.

-The WHL Group’s GBJ 2020 commitments include contributing over R3.5 billion to communities across the Group over the subsequent five years; saving 500 billion litres of water during the same period; halving the company’s energy impact by 2020 and achieving 100 per cent clean energy by 2030; driving responsible sourcing of all key commodities by 2020; and ensuring that every private-label product sold incorporates at least one sustainability attribute by 2020.
+The WHL Group's GBJ 2020 commitments include contributing over R3.5 billion to communities across the Group over the subsequent five years; saving 500 billion litres of water during the same period; halving the company's energy impact by 2020 and achieving 100 percent clean energy by 2030; driving responsible sourcing of all key commodities by 2020; and ensuring that every private-label product sold incorporates at least one sustainability attribute by 2020.